 The world is full of people waiting to be loved.
 Stop saying, “I don’t have any friends!” and start saying, “God, who can you use me to minister to?
 What person can I show your love to?”
 If all you do is commit yourself to being a friend to lonely people, you’ll live a significant life.
 That would be a valid, worthy life goal.
 Get involved in ministry.

 You will go through lonely times in your life, but you’ll never go through it alone if you have an intimate relationship with Jesus Christ.

 Talk It Over

-If you don’t have that relationship with Christ, I invite you to pray this prayer.
-Say, “Dear Jesus Christ, I don’t understand it all, but there’s a hole in my heart that I realize only You can fill.
-I recognize that I was made to be loved by You and to have a relationship with You.
-Today, I want to step across the line and establish that relationship.
-I ask You to come into my life and my heart and replace my loneliness and my hurt with Your love.
-I want to become a part of Your family, the Church.
-I want to give my life to helping others who so desperately need Your love and Your help.”
+If you don’t have that relationship with Christ, I invite you to pray this prayer: “Dear Jesus Christ, I don’t understand it all, but there’s a hole in my heart that I realize only you can fill.
+I recognize that I was made to be loved by you and to have a relationship with you.
+Today I want to step across the line and establish that relationship.
+I ask you to come into my life and my heart and replace my loneliness and my hurt with your love.
+I want to become a part of your family, the church.
+I want to give my life to helping others who so desperately need your love and your help.”
 If you prayed that prayer, God heard you, and you’ve taken the first step in the Christian life.

-Everyone can pray, “Father, thank you that you meet our deepest needs, that you sent your Son, Jesus Christ, so that we could have a relationship with You that would never be taken away and we would never be completely lonely because You’re in our lives.
-Thank You.
+No matter where you are on your spiritual journey, you can pray this: “Father, thank you that you meet our deepest needs.
+Thank you that you sent your Son, Jesus Christ, so that we could have a relationship with you that would never be taken away and we would never be completely lonely because you’re in our lives.
+Thank you.
 In Jesus’ name.
 Amen.”